rmc136/Sweep/README.md

 4. Each Seven is worth 1 point and each diamond is worth a point, the 7 of diamonds is worth 2 points.

-5. If you capture all table cards + your played card, you get a brush bonus (+1 point in the end).
+5. If you capture all table cards + your played card, you get a Sweep bonus (+1 point in the end).

 6. The player with most points at the end wins!